On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

 The set of all Vassiliev invariants forms a vector space ${\mathcal V}$, which is filtered by the subspaces ${\mathcal V}_n$, the Vassiliev invariants of order at most $n$:

 This filtration allows us to study the simpler associated graded space:

 The components ${\mathcal V}_n/{\mathcal V}_{n-1}$ are best understood in terms of {\it chord diagrams}.

-A {\it chord diagram} of order $n$ is a circle with a set of n {\it chords} all of whose endpoints are distinct (see the figure below).
+A {\it chord diagram} of order $n$ is an oriented circle with a set of n {\it chords} all of whose endpoints are distinct points of the circle (see the figure below).
 The actual shape of the chords and the exact position of endpoints are irrelevant, we are only interested in the pairing they define on the $2n$ cyclically ordered points:

 The {\it chord diagram of a singular knot} $S^1 \to S^3$ is the oriented circle $S^1$ with the pre-images of each double point connected by a chord.

 Let ${\mathcal C}_n$ be the vector space spanned by all chord diagrams of order $n$.